WiRE Hubs Autumn Program

 HUB DATES: 4 february 2019 - 29 April 2019

 The WiRE Program will be conducting its fourth Hub Program starting in February 2019.
-The Hub Program is a 12 week entrepreneurial sprint that supports you to achieve ONE 'Big Rock/Goal' in your venture/business.
+The Hub Program is a 12 week entrepreneurial sprint that supports you to achieve A CLEAR INTENTION for your venture, idea or business

 Who can apply?